The Story Of Hansel & Gretel

 ‘Come children,’ said the stepmother.
 ‘Gather some sticks and I will make us a fire.
 It is getting very cold and you need some rest.’

-Hansel and Gretel did as requested and their stepmother made the fire.
+Hansel and Gretel did as they were told and their stepmother made the fire.

-‘Rest here, children’ she said, ‘while I go and help your father.
+‘Rest here dear children’ she said, with a sinister smile, ‘while I go and help your father.
 Eat your bread, then lie down and sleep for a while and we will return in the evening when our work is finished.’

 Before Hansel or Gretel could reply, she was gone.